-By December 31, 2020, the Bank had submitted applications to the Canada Revenue Agency ("CRA") which resulted in the receipt of the wage subsidy for certain qualification periods.
+The Bank has submitted applications to the Canada Revenue Agency ("CRA"), which resulted in the receipt of the wage subsidy for certain qualification periods.

-Impact on business
+Impact on RFA Bank business

-The Bank remains vulnerable to the potential economic impact of COVID-19 and in particular, the risk that a significant number of mortgagees could become delinquent or default subsequent to the winding down or removal of government assistance programs.
+Aligned with the Canadian residential mortgage industry, The Bank remains vulnerable to the potential economic impact of COVID-19, specifically mortgagors potentially going into arrears, subsequent to the winding down or removal of government assistance programs.
 Such an event could have a significant impact on the Bank's allowance and provision for credit losses and negatively affect cash flows.
-At December 31, 2020, the Bank's unrestricted cash position remained strong with a cash and cash equivalents balance of \$140 million.
+At June 30, 2021, the Bank's unrestricted cash position remained strong with a cash and cash equivalents balance of \$68 million.

-The curtailment of many business activities, including real estate purchases and sales, could also negatively affect the Bank's plans to grow its balance sheet via the origination or purchase of mortgages.
-COVID-19 did not become a significant disruptor until the last half of March, and as at December 31, 2020 the Bank had experienced a decline in planned mortgage originations.
-In response to lower origination volumes and to partially mitigate the negative impact on net interst margin, the Bank increased third party purchases of mortgages and have reduced GIC originations relative to plan.
+The curtailment of many business activities, including the reduction of real estate demand for housing, may also negatively affect the Bank's plans to grow its balance sheet via the origination or purchase of mortgages.
+COVID-19 did not become a significant disruptor until the last half of March 2020, which delayed the launch of RFA Bank origination program to July 2020, explaining the slower growth of mortgage originations compared to plan during 2020.

 As a result of the negative impacts COVID-19 has had on the Bank's business and operations, a restructuring charge of \$0.5 million was taken in Q2 2020.
-The Bank will continue to monitor the situation and will adjust its forecasts and planned business activities in response to events and as new information becomes available.
+The Bank will continue to monitor the situation and will adjust its forecasts and planned business activities in response to the emerging events and as new information becomes available.
 More discussion of the impact of COVID-19 on the Bank is included in the following sections of this report.